OpenSourceDemocracy/PetitionApp/README.md

 ## Installing

-I reccomend [nvm](https://github.com/creationix/nvm) to install `node`/`npm`.
+I recommend [nvm](https://github.com/creationix/nvm) to install `node`/`npm`.
 Currently need to use the most stable version of node to install everything.

-`nvm install lts/carbon`
+`nvm install --lts`

 Then to set up the dependencies: